 First elected in 1986, Sam has never lost sight of the issues important to rural citizens and he continues to be a strong advocate for this group of hard-working Pennsylvanians.
 He was born and raised in Punxsutawney and represents all of Jefferson County and portions of Indiana and Armstrong counties.
-Sam is the only House Speaker born and raised in Jefferson County.
 He graduated from Punxsutawney High School and later earned a bachelor’s degree in advertising from Penn State University.
 He succeeded his father, L. Eugene “Snuffy” Smith, who represented the 66th Legislative District from 1963 to 1985.

 An advocate of quality education, Sam is the author of legislation creating Accountability Block Grants which have assisted school districts across the Commonwealth.
-With an eye toward providing quality educational opportunities for students in rural areas, he serves on the Indiana University of Pennsylvania Council of Trustees and the Punxsutawney College Trust.
-He recently received the “Elected Official of the Year Award” from the Pennsylvania Library Association for his consistent advocacy on behalf of millions of Pennsylvanians who rely on the books, computers, programs and the expertise available in our libraries.
+With an eye toward providing quality educational opportunities for students in rural areas, he serves on the Indiana University of Pennsylvania (IUP) Council of Trustees and the Punxsutawney College Trust.
+He is the 2014 recipient of IUP’s President’s Medal of Distinction for public service.

 Sam is also well known for his leadership on conservation issues.
 He played a key role in securing major funding to clean up streams, improve local water and sewer services, and reclaim abandoned mines through the “Growing Greener” initiative that he authored.
 He currently serves as a member of the Western Pennsylvania Conservancy and the Mining and Reclamation Advisory Board.